Poetry Paper

 • The paper cannot earn more than 60% without the required organization and thesis.

-• No title page is necessary, but title your essay in an original manner and put your name on the paper as well in the upper left corner.
+• No title page is necessary, but title your essay in an original manner (not the title of the poem) and put your name on the paper in the upper left corner.

-• This is to be your own, original work, without referring to any outside sources or commentaries.
-However, this is not an "I" paper.
+• This is to be your own, original work, without referring to any outside sources or commentaries, but this is not an "I" paper.

 • Use present tense.